|Position Title: ||Residence Hall Director and Assistant Women’s Hockey Coach |

 - Properly execute emergency response protocols as outlined by departmental and university expectations

-- Manage personal emotions during highly sensitive crisis situations
+- Manage personal emotions during highly sensitive crisis situations.

-- Identify and define problems
+- Identify and define problems.

-- Apply creative and original approaches to resolve issues
+- Apply creative and original approaches to resolve issues.

-- Use sound judgment
+- Use sound judgment.

-- Recognize ethical and legal constraints
+- Recognize ethical and legal constraints.

-- Actively participate and represent Residence Life on various Mission, Student Life and campus-wide committees
+- Actively participate and represent Residence Life on various Mission, Student Life and campus-wide committees.

-- Participate in the duty rotation for professional staff providing crisis support
+- Participate in the duty rotation for professional staff providing crisis support.

-- Assist with training and supervision of student staff
+- Assist with training and supervision of student staff.

 - Address and adjudicate violations of the Code of Student Conduct

-- Work with Student Life on summer projects as needed
+- Work with Student Life on summer projects as needed.

-- Attend regular meetings regarding summer operations
+- Attend regular meetings regarding summer operations.

-- Perform other duties as assigned
+- Performs other work related duties as assigned.

 EDUCATION, EXPERIENCE, and SKILLS REQUIRED: